JVMBarboza/JVMBarboza/README.md

 <h1 align="center">"Hello there!" 👋, I'm João</h1>
 <h3 align="center">A curious and fascinated with computers brazilian computional physics student.</h3>

-- 🔭 I’m currently working on [agent-based disease modeling, where you can see my last published work at:](https://www.sciencedirect.com/science/article/abs/pii/S0378437121005550#:~:text=The%20agent%2Dbased%20model%20to,maximum%20size%20of%20the%20lattice.)
+- 🔭 I’m currently working on agent-based disease modeling, where you can see my last published work [here](https://www.sciencedirect.com/science/article/abs/pii/S0378437121005550#:~:text=The%20agent%2Dbased%20model%20to,maximum%20size%20of%20the%20lattice.)

 - 🌱 I’m currently learning **high-performance computing and ways to integrate desktop applications with databases.**